Pure play: Pure play foundries

 Pure play foundries, such as TSMC and GlobalFoundries, have no in-house design capabilities, and fabricate integrated circuits (ICs) for fabless semiconductor companies, such as Qualcomm, Broadcom, Xilinx, Nvidia, among others.
 Integrated device manufacturer (IDM) foundries, such as Intel, IBM, NEC, Texas Instruments and Samsung, provide both foundry design services and IC fabrication.

-Pure play E-retailers
+Pure play e-retailers

-Compared to traditional retail stores, pure play e-retailers can serve a wider audience without physical boundaries and distance, and may target specific customer groups without the high cost of obtaining information from these groups.
+Compared to traditional retail stores, pure play e-retailers can serve a wider audience without physical boundaries and distance, and may target specific customer groups without the high cost of maintaining physical stores.

 Compared to companies that integrate both offline and online, pure online internet retails do not have company brand recognition and reputation at the start-up stage, and customers are unable to touch, examine and test real products before buying them.
 The online shopping experience foregoes human contact with consumers.

-Pure play gets physical

-Beginning in 2015, Amazon.com customers in mainland UK with pickup codes can get the order at collection lockers distributed in shopping centers and commercial blocks.
-Amazon also opened its first physical stores at Purdue University campus in Indiana in 2015.

-By 2015, Simply Be had sixteen physical stores.

-Net-a-porter Launched a pop up window shop and apply image recognition technology to enable customers to find video content of the clothes and the online shop.

-In 2015, Kiddicare, a childcare brand, announced plan to open 12 stores in the UK.

-Ocado launched a virtual shopping wall at One New Change, Birmingham's Bullring shopping center and Bristol.
-Customers can shop by using Ocado's “on the go” app to scan product's barcode on the wall.